chrisdangerhaddad/toxic_comments/README.md

-# toxic_comments
-Prediction of Toxic Comments, Multinomial Classification
+# Prediction of Toxic Comments, Multinomial Classification

 	Team Members
 		- Sanjay Roberts
 		- Jeff Coady
 		- Chris Haddad

 	Justification
 		- Our problem involves NLP and predictive modeling.
 Jeff Coady has a background in linguistics,
 		- Chris Haddad has experience with predictive modeling, and Sanjay Roberts has some experience with both NLP and modeling.
 		- Further, Sanjay Roberts has experience with Kaggle competitions and the rest of the team is anxious to learn about the process of competing.

 Problems/Motivation